oracle-livelabs/database/23cfree/create-views/create-views.md

     ```
 	![Creating the genre view](images/genre_dv.png " ")

 2. The next view we will create the `MOVIE_DETAILS_DV` duality view.
 Since this is for movie details, want them creating new movies as they become available  so we set those to @insert, @update, @delete.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Click the **Run** button.
+Copy the sql below and click **Run Statement**

 	```
 	<copy>